the01rch/todo/README.md

 ## Add a Project

-To add a new project your need to use the flag '-a' and the name.
+To add a new project your need to use the flag '-a' and the name in parenthesis.

 ```bash
 todo -a "project_1"